Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Dopant-spin-spin correlations

 \section{Dopant-spin-spin correlations}

-We now turn to higher-order correlations in order to explore how the interplay between dopants and spins behaves when entering the strongly correlated regime associated with $T \leq \Delta \simeq T^*$.
-In particular, we evaluate third-order, connected, and normalized dopant-spin-spin correlations as
+We now turn to higher-order correlations in order to explore how the interplay between dopants and spins behaves when entering the strongly correlated regime associated with $T \leq \scaling \simeq T^*$.
+In particular, we evaluate third-order, connected, and normalised dopant-spin-spin correlations as

-where $\mathcal{N}_{\bm r, \bm d}$ is a normalization constant. $C_{\mathrm{dss}}^{(3)}$ evaluates how spin correlations between two spins separated by $\bm d$ are affected by the presence of a dopant at distance $\bm r$ from the spin bond, and characterizes the spatial structure of magnetic polarons \cite{koepsell:2019,prichard:2024, xu:2023}.
-We limit our analysis to NN ($|\bm d| = 1$), NNN ($|\bm d| = 2$) and diagonal ($|\bm d| = \sqrt{2}$) spin bonds.
-For the remainder of the manuscript, we rely on the particle-hole symmetry of the Hubbard model and combine both hole- and doublon-doped sectors to improve statistics.
+where $\mathcal{N}_{\bm r, \bm d}$ is a normalisation constant. $C_{\mathrm{dss}}^{(3)}$ evaluates how spin correlations between two spins separated by $\bm d$ are affected by the presence of a dopant at distance $\bm r$ from the spin bond, and characterises the spatial structure of magnetic polarons \cite{koepsell:2019,prichard:2024, xu:2023}.
+We limit our analysis to NN ($|\bm d| = 1$), NNN ($|\bm d| = \sqrt{2}$) and second NN ($|\bm d| = 2$) spin bonds.
+For the remainder of the manuscript, we rely on the particle-hole symmetry of the Hubbard model and combine both hole- and doublon-doped sectors to improve statistics \cite{note:symmetry} (see also SI).
 Thus, in \Eqref{eq:polaron}, the operator $\hat d_{\bm i}$ is the dopant operator at lattice site $\bm i$ (SI).
-The experimental measurements of higher-order correlators are compared to measurements from METTS and dQMC.
-In the case of METTS, classical snapshots akin to that of the quantum gas microscope are sampled (SI).
+The experimental measurements of higher-order correlators are compared to calculations from METTS, dQMC and from the geometric string model.
+In the case of METTS and the string model, classical snapshots akin to that of the quantum gas microscope are sampled (SI).

-In \figref{fig:fig4}a, we present examples of symmetrized polaron correlation maps at different doping levels and temperatures for nearest-neighbour (NN, $|\bm{d}| = 1$) and diagonal ($|\bm{d}| = \sqrt{2}$) spin bonds.
+In \figref{fig:fig4}a, we present examples of symmetrised polaron correlation maps at different dopings and temperatures for nearest-neighbour (NN, $|\bm{d}| = 1$) and NNN ($|\bm{d}| = \sqrt{2}$) spin bonds.
 Close to half-filling ($|\delta| \approx \SI{5}{\percent}$) and at low temperatures, we observe significant non-zero correlations over a disk of radius $|\bm r| \approx 4$ around the dopant (grey circles in \figref{fig:fig4}a), indicating that a single dopant affects the background AFM order over a surrounding region that spans more than \num{50} lattice sites.
-As either the doping level or the temperature increases, the size of the polaron decreases.
+As either the doping or the temperature increases, the size of the polaron decreases.